GuilhemROLLAND/A-Eye_root/README.md

 # A-Eye_root
-Root folder for executing the A-Eye
+Root folder for executing the A-Eye on a linux environnement.
-Must be clone in /home/root/
-Then, clone CommunicationModule, A-Eye-Visor, ImageModule
+Then, clone CommunicationModule, A-Eye-Visor, ImageModule (you can do it using the init.sh script)